MASILab/Synb0-DISCO/README.md

 index (most likely a 1) for every volume in the diffusion dataset, topup points to the output of the singularity/docker pipeline, and out is the eddy-corrected images utilizing the field coefficients from the previous step.

+Alternatively, if you choose to run --notopup flag, the file you are interested in is b0_all.
+This is a concatenation of the real b0 and the synthesized undistorted b0.
+We run topup with this file, although you may chose to do so utilizing your topup version or config file.